A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Graph Search

-The nodes $\delta_0,\dots,\delta_D$ play a central role in the analysis of DFS runtime, since all the descendants of $\delta_{n+1}$ will be explored before the descendants of $\delta_n$ (excluding the $\delta_{n+1}$ descendants).
+Recall that $\delta_n$ is the first node to which DFS has travelled $n$ steps, and that $D'$ is the radius of search for DFS.
+Unless DFS has been forced to backtrack, $\delta_n$ will be the $n$th node expanded.
+We will assume that $\delta_{D'}$ is reached in roughly $D'$ steps.
+The nodes $\delta_0,\dots,\delta_{D'}$ play a central role in the analysis, since the descendants of $\delta_{n+1}$ will be explored before the descendants of $\delta_n$ (possibly excluding the $\delta_{n+1}$ descendants).
 We say that \emph{DFS explores from $\delta_n$} after DFS has explored all descendants of $\delta_{n+1}$ and until all descendants of $\delta_n$ have been explored.
 The general idea of the DFS analysis will be to count the number of nodes under each $\delta_n$, and to compute the probability that any of these nodes is a goal.